-Four Cheese Strata with Zucchini and Tomatoes, with Mozzarella, Cheddar, Parmesan and blue cheese, is a breakfast and brunch game-changer!
+Strata with Mozzarella, Cheddar, Parmesan and blue cheese, zucchini and tomatoes is a breakfast and brunch game-changer!

 The inspiration behind this recipe: